alorence/django-modern-rpc/docs/index.rst

    older Python / Django versions, you must install a previous release.
 See :ref:`Changelog` for more information.

 Installing the library and configuring a Django project to use it can be achieved in a few minutes.
-Follow :doc:`quickstart` for very basic setup process.
-Later, when you will need to configure more precisely your project, follow other topics in the menu.
+Follow :doc:`quickstart` for a very basic setup process.
+Later, when you need to configure your project more precisely, follow the other topics in the menu.

 .. toctree::
    :hidden: